Promising new results for metastatic prostate cancer vaccine

 This is an interactive article, simply click the underlined words for more information

 A new study1 published in Frontiers in Immunology reports promising vaccine results for patients with hormone-sensitive prostate cancer.
 The researchers demonstrated that a vaccine formulation containing the novel adjuvant CAF®09b and a Bcl-XL-peptide was able to elicit potent CD4+ and CD8+ T-cell responses.
-In turn, the team believes these findings can have an influential impact on the future of prostate cancer treatment.
+The team believes these findings can have an influential impact on the future of prostate cancer treatment.
 Dennis Christensen, Croda's Head of Global R&D, says that the "data shows that CAF®09b is a promising adjuvant for antigen-specific cancer immunotherapies".

 Globally, prostate cancer (PC) ranks as the second most diagnosed cancer and the fifth primary cause of cancer-related mortality in men.
 Current treatment options for metastatic disease are limited, and the prognosis is poor where androgen deprivation therapies fail.
 Thus, new therapies are desperately needed.